jsdelivrbot/The-Solar-System/README.md

 * IMAGES

-Each directory above has sub-drectories for the pages of the book containing partials of HTML, CSS, HEAD and JavaScript in 'em.
+Each directory above has a sub-directory corresponding to a page of the book.
+This sub-directory usually contains a partial of HTML, CSS, HEAD or JavaScript that is called at the time of `iframe` render.

-TREE STRUCTURE:
+This is what TREE of this project looks like:

 ```